-As a therapist who includes sex therapy, along with couples and individual therapy, I get to have some interesting conversations with male, female, and trans clients, as well as straight and gay couples.
-In this blog post, I wanted to focus on conversations in regard to sex and intimacy for women.
+As a therapist who includes sex therapy, along with couples and individual therapy, I get to have some interesting conversations with people who identify as male, female, and trans, as well as straight, gay and bisexual couples.
+In this blog post, I wanted to focus on conversations in regard to sex and intimacy for clients who identify as women, whether straight, gay, bi or trans.
 Even though I am listing some discussions that come up most often, I want to emphasize that every woman is unique, and that there is no right way to be a sexual being, there is room for everyone.

 Our society has often portrayed women in two distinct and opposite roles, one where she puts everyone and everything else before sex, or a woman that is very sexually promiscuous and is portrayed as desperate.
 Were these portrayals created and sustained by men, by women, and/or co-created by both?
 How do these roles shape how women view sex?
 Of course, it’s essential to mention that we also have so many examples of empowered sexuality for women, to counter those aforementioned outdated roles.
 Increasingly, we see women who are embracing and expressing their sexual feelings.